Morning Star: Pioneering Self-Management in Manufacturing

 Customer Centricity and Autonomy

-Each colleague has a personal mission aligned with the company’s Mission, Vision and Principles, and all roles are designed to be dynamic and self-directed.
-This approach fosters a culture of trust, transparency, and continuous improvement, encouraging colleagues to take ownership of their work and contribute meaningfully to the company's success.
 Colleagues exercise their inherent power to address customer needs promptly and innovatively, ensuring a high level of responsiveness and personalized service.
 This autonomy helps Morning Star maintain strong, long-term relationships with its customers, enhancing loyalty and trust.

 An excellent example of customer centricity is the way a member of the team at Morning Star responsible for obtaining new sales opportunities influenced the company’s distribution network.
 Through conversations with customers, he learned that customers located in remote destinations felt they were paying too much for Morning Star products.
 After consulting a few colleagues, it became clear that multiple distribution centers could solve the problem.
-Fast forward; a few months later, this team member and his colleagues were setting up distribution centers around the country.
+Fast forward to a few months later, this team member and his colleagues were setting up distribution centers around the country.

 Internal Culture and Colleague Engagement